Novum/vkQuake/readme.md

 # Optional - Music / Soundtrack

 The original quake had a great soundtrack by Nine Inch Nails.
 Unfortunately, the Steam version does not come with the soundtrack files.
-The GOG-provided files need to be before they are ready for use.
+The GOG-provided files need to be converted before they are ready for use.
 In general, you'll just need to move a "music" folder to the correct location within your vkQuake installation (.e.g `/usr/share/quake/id1/music`).
 Most Quake engines play nicest with soundtracks placed in the `id1/music` subfolder vs. `sound\cdtracks`

 QuakeSpasm, the engine vkQuake is derived from, supports OGG, MP3, and WAV audio formats.
 The Linux version of QuakeSpasm/VkQuake requires external libraries: libogg or libvorbis for OGG support, and libmad or libmpg123 for MP3.
 If you already have a setup that works for the engine you're currently using, then you don't necessarily have to change it.